microsoft/rushstack/README.md

 ### [@microsoft/gulp-core-build](./gulp-core-build/README.md)

 `gulp-core-build` is a set of utility functions that makes it easy to create gulp-based build rigs.
-Instead of having unweildy unmaintainable gulpfiles in every project, we want the build setup to be as reusable and centralized as possible.
+Instead of having unwieldy unmaintainable gulpfiles in every project, we want the build setup to be as reusable and centralized as possible.

 [![npm version](https://badge.fury.io/js/%40microsoft%2Fgulp-core-build.svg)](https://badge.fury.io/js/%40microsoft%2Fgulp-core-build)
 [![Dependencies](https://david-dm.org/Microsoft/gulp-core-build.svg)](https://david-dm.org/Microsoft/gulp-core-build)